 Due to the growing importance of e-mobility, the efficient simulation and optimization of electric energy converters, in particular electric machines, is becoming increasingly important.
 In the manufacturing process of these electric machines imperfections and small deviations from the nominal design can occur.
 In the worst case, these imperfections can lead to a significant decrease in quality or even failure of the machine.
 To avoid this, the machine can be optimized robustly, i.e., considering the deviations in the machine design.
 Robust optimization aims to find a machine design which is robust in terms of deviations from the nominal design, i.e., to find an optimum in terms of a goal function J which does not deteriorate significantly for small changes in the design parameters p, compare Fig. 2.
 In this project an electric machine is simulated using isogeometric analysis and the shape of the machine shall be optimized robustly considering uncertainties, using uncertainty quantification methods like the Monte Carlo method.

-Supervisors: Melina Merkel, M.Sc., Prof. Dr. rer. nat.
+Supervisors: Dr.-Ing.
+Melina Merkel, Prof. Dr. rer. nat.
 Sebastian Schöps